buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_2_Running_Basic_Smart_Contract.md

 This is pretty fancy :).

 What's happening here is Hardhat will create a local Ethereum network for us, **but just for this contract**.
 Then after the script completes, it will destroy that local network.
 So, every time you run the contract it will be a fresh blockchain.
-Whats the point?
+What's the point?
 It's kinda like refreshing your local server every time so you always start from a clean slate which makes it easy to debug errors.

 ```jsx
 await domainContract.deployed();